bdunbar22/Ms-Pacman-vs-Ghost/data/decisionMaking/readme.txt

 End Of Line

-RAPS TEXT:
+FILE TYPE 2 -> RAPS TEXT:
-NOTE: the first raps added to the execution queue are all of the non-primitive raps.
-In order to run a primitive rap, it will have to have been added by a non-primitive rap!
+NOTE: To start the execution queue all of the non-primitive raps are added.
+In order to run a primitive rap, it will have to have been added to the queue by a non-primitive rap!!
-NOTE2: the non-primitive raps have both a min and max distance to use in comparisons!
+NOTE2: the non-primitive raps have both a min and max distance to use in comparisons.

 - The first line of the file is a number, it represents the number of raps provided.